threefoldfoundation/info_threefold_pub/wiki/orgstructure/tf_history/threefold_history.md

 This document has as a purpose to provide some overview of the history of ThreeFold.
 We are now quite some years into the project.

-We are a decentralized movement, ThreeFold Foundation has the purpose to promote the ThreeFold_Grid and movement.
+We are a decentralized movement, ThreeFold Dubai has the purpose to promote the ThreeFold_Grid and movement.

 The Foundation wants to operate as a not for profit organization.
-Not for profit means that no shareholder has the intent to ever use any of the benefits (if any) as created in ThreeFold Foundation.
+Not for profit means that no shareholder has the intent to ever use any of the benefits (if any) as created in ThreeFold Dubai.

 ## History

 In the earlier days of ThreeFold, there were multiple teams collaborating, but the two core teams were located in Dubai and Belgium.

-- In Dubai we had [ThreeFold_Dubai](threefold_dubai) = ThreeFold Foundation (\*), this company was owned by Adnan Fatayerji & Kristof de Spiegeleer
+- In Dubai we had [ThreeFold_Dubai](threefold_dubai) = ThreeFold Dubai (\*), this company was owned by Adnan Fatayerji & Kristof de Spiegeleer
 - In Belgium we had [BetterToken](bettertoken), this company was owned by Kristof and Kristof's Incubator (Incubaid)

 Adnan & Kristof started the ThreeFold idea (which is basically just a concept people can relate to or not) from the above-mentioned companies and have always acted in their respective capacity as directors of these companies.
-This structure would later evolve into the ThreeFold Foundation as it is known today.
+This structure would later evolve into the ThreeFold Dubai as it is known today.

-A small part of the original funding came from the fact that The ThreeFold Foundation has sold early capacity in form of ThreeFold Tokens.
+A small part of the original funding came from the fact that The ThreeFold Dubai has sold early capacity in form of ThreeFold Tokens.

 These buyers could use their TFT to buy IT capacity from ThreeFold_Dubai or BetterToken BV until April 2020, or from the TF Grid directly in a fully decentralized way starting May 2020.